Roof Installation

 emailed or in person, your choice

-Sometimes we are called by homeowners to fix what a roofer before us did wrong.
+Sometimes we are called by homeowners to fix a roof due to what a roofer before us did wrong.
 To help our customers understand what needs to be done for a good roof installation we provide some of the things that other roofers have done wrong and we have found.

 Shingles skipped or not butted up properly